Alan Shearer: Style of play

-Widely regarded as one of the best strikers of his generation and one of the greatest players in the history of the Premier League, Shearer was often styled as a classic English centre-forward, owing to his strength, physical stature, heading ability and strong shot, which enabled him to be a highly prolific goalscorer.
+Widely regarded as one of the best strikers of all time and one of the greatest players in the history of the Premier League, Shearer was often styled as a classic English centre-forward, owing to his strength, physical stature, heading ability and strong shot, which enabled him to be a highly prolific goalscorer.
 Of his 206 Newcastle goals, 49 were scored with his head.
 Earlier in his career, especially at Southampton, Shearer played a more creative role: providing chances for fellow strikers, and making runs into space, owing to his link-up play, work-rate, and early development as a midfielder.
 Later on in his career, Shearer played a more forward role, after his age robbed him of some of his pace.
 Able to hold the ball up well, he often functioned as a target man, providing balls for other players.
 Although his strength allowed him to hold on to the ball, his playing style sometimes brought him criticism – most commonly that his play was too physical, and that he used his elbows too aggressively.
 It was this that contributed to both of his dismissals, although one was later rescinded on appeal.
-As well as the two red cards, Shearer received 59 yellow cards during his career.
 In addition to his playing ability, he also stood out for his leadership qualities throughout his career.

 Shearer was noted as a proficient penalty taker for both club and country, and he scored 45 times from the spot for Newcastle, where he was the first-choice taker; with 56 goals from 67 attempts, he is also the most prolific penalty-taker in Premier League history.
 He also scored five goals from free-kicks for the north-east club.
 He was known for his accuracy and shooting power from outside the penalty area either when taking set-pieces or from open play.